When Common Medications Make You a Criminal Abroad

 Yes, but high doses of ibuprofen are restricted in some countries, like the UAE.
 Always check the specific rules for your destination.

-Don’t bring it if your doctor can prescribe an alternative.
-If not, speak to someone at your destination’s embassy as you may be able to apply for special permits through the destination’s health authority.
+If possible, don’t bring it.
+Ask if your doctor can prescribe an alternative.
+If the medication is critical to your well-being, health, speak to someone at your destination’s embassy, as you may be able to apply for special permits through the destination’s health authority.

 Start with the destination country’s customs or health department website.
 Google search terms like “[country] medication import rules” can also help.
 If you’re stuck, reach out to your airline.